Where can I get my drugs checked?

 - Detect substances present in small amounts (less than about 5%) with the FTIR

 - Tell you the exact percentages of what is in your sample

 - Detect new or unknown substances we don't have in our reference database

 - Reliably distinguish between specific substances with similar chemical make-up (e.g. 2C- family, fentanyl analogues)

-- Determine if the whole drug intended for use is free of contaminants.
-Only the small sample provided is being tested and all other drugs or contaminants may be present in the rest of the drug batch.
-For example, fentanyl may be present in the rest of the drug in the baggie, but not in the small amount being tested.
+- Determine if the whole drug intended for use is free of adulterants or contaminants.
+Only the small sample provided is being tested and other portions of the drug (e.g. remainder of baggie) may contain other substances because of uneven mixes.
+This is commonly referred to as "the chocolate chip cookie effect."

 Checking your drugs cannot guarantee that a drug is safe to use.
-The FTIR and test strips may occasionally miss fentanyl, fentanyl analogues, or other dangerous substances.
+The FTIR and test strips may occasionally miss fentanyl, fentanyl analogues, or other harmful substances.